How to Sell a Gun in Idaho

 Age Restrictions

-Federal law prohibits dealers from selling or transferring handguns to persons under the age of 21.
+Federal law prohibits dealers from selling handguns to persons under the age of 21.

 Firearm Gifting